barkode/bake-with-joy/README.md

 - #### Imagery

-All images were downloaded from open sources.
+All images were downloaded from free resources.
 Pictures for the site were downloaded from such resources as [Pixels](https://www.pexels.com/), [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/).